skip to content

 Is it mandatory to make a report?

-Workers (and members of the community) are under no mandatory reporting obligations in making reports to the Adult Safeguarding Unit [s 22(4)].
-All reporting is voluntary, and reports may be made anonymously.
+There are no mandatory reporting obligations that require workers or other members of the community to report abuse to the Adult Safeguarding Unit [s 22(4)].
+Reporting is voluntary and may be anonymous.

 Powers of the Adult Safeguarding Unit